amitsaha007/TheTestingWorld-API-Testing-Project/README.md

 	4. > Date of Birth

 3. ### Get all students information
-	> Fetch all the details of the students from the server.
+	:large_orange_diamond: Fetch all the details of the students from the server.
-	> Create a test case to check the length of the response.
+	:large_orange_diamond: Create a test case to check the length of the response.

 5. ### Create Technical skills Create Student Address
-	> In the test case you need to validate the following field values:
+	:large_orange_diamond: In the test case you need to validate the following field values:
 	1. > Only Message

 6. ### Create a Student Address
-	> In the test case you need to validate the following field values:
+	:large_orange_diamond: In the test case you need to validate the following field values:
 	1. > Status and Message field values

 7. ### Get the Student's Full Details
-	> In the test case you need to validate the following field values:
+	:large_orange_diamond: In the test case you need to validate the following field values:
 	1. > Language
 	2. > Year Of Experience
 	3. > House Number